 spoke personally at an NAACP

 – the first major institution in American history to mix

-stating he couldn’t recollect the Arab-American vote ever
+stating that he couldn’t recollect the Arab-American vote

-to lose in 1948, including his wife Bess, who wanted to
+him to lose in 1948, including his wife Bess who wanted to

 return to Missouri.
 But Truman crisscrossed the

 campaign and pulled off a shocking upset (Bess was